conork20/UniversalEnergyMonitorWithAzure/ESP8266/README.md

 This project uses the ESP8266's single analog input, the board you use must make this available.
 Boards we tested on did not use a voltage divider on the ADC input, but yours might.
-Consider the max input votage of the board's analog input when choosing a CT clip.
+Consider the max input voltage of the board's analog input when choosing a CT clip.

 We've tested using `NodeMCU` and `Adafruit Feather HUZZAH` boards.